Vincristine Sulfate 1 mg/ml solution for injection

 Patients with the demyelinating form of Charcot-Marie-Tooth syndrome should not be given vincristine.

-Careful notice should also be given to those conditions listed in Section 4.4 Special warnings and precautions for use.
+Careful notice should also be given to those conditions listed in section 4.4 .

-This preparation is for intravenous use only.
+This preparation is for intravenous use only (see sections 4.2 and 4.3).
 It should be administered by physicians experienced in the administration of vincristine sulfate.
 Vincristine sulfate should not be given by intrathecal, intramuscular or subcutaneous injection.
 The intrathecal administration of vincristine sulfate usually results in death.

 Syringes containing this product should be labelled 'VINCRISTINE FOR INTRAVENOUS USE ONLY.
 FATAL IF GIVEN BY OTHER ROUTES'.